PatrickSannes/BetterLogic/README.md

 <img alt="" border="0" src="https://www.paypalobjects.com/nl_NL/i/scr/pixel.gif" width="1" height="1">
 </form>

+V0.9.10
+* Feature: Add numbslide device.
+When adding, first you have to specify the min, max and step size.
+After that you can select your number variable.

 V0.9.9
 * Hotfix: Removed the tokens from the trigger cards.
 If you need the value, use the TAG.
 Sorry if I broke your flow.